Feet Funding for 2 Year Olds

 - and childminders.

-Our Thinking about childcare and early education booklet has information and advice on how to find, choose and pay for childcare.
+Our Choosing childcare booklet has information and advice on how to find, choose and pay for childcare.
 You might also like to have a look at our At my childminder's photobook for real life snapshots of how children in the care of a childminder might spend their time.

-Can I change my childcare provider once the term has started?
+Can I move my free hours to a new childcare provider once a new term has started?

-- you move property and it's now too far to travel to your current childcare provider
+- you move house and it's now too far to travel to your current childcare provider

 - you change jobs and the hours your childcare provider offers no longer meet your childcare needs